raycast/extensions/extensions/snippetsurfer/README.md

 # SnippetSurfer

 SnippetSurfer is a raycast extension designed to swiftly navigate through snippets of information.
-You can effortlessly skim through text excerpts, code snippets, or any other brief segments of content.
+You can effortlessly skim through text excerpts, code snippets, or any other brief segments of content and copy them to the clipboard.
+The snippets are read from a folder of markdown files.

 ### Features
 - Raycast extension for quick navigation of text excerpts and code snippets.